Authentication Guide — Audit Compliance Manager¶

 $miObjectId = "<managed-identity-object-id>"

-# Assign Power Platform Administrator role
+# Assign Power Platform Admin role (Entra display name: Power Platform Administrator)

 $ppAdminRole = Get-MgDirectoryRole -Filter "displayName eq 'Power Platform Administrator'"